sabelo-dev/dashboard/README.md

-### Triad Corp Makertplace
+WWCorp Ecommerce

-Welcome to Triad Corp Makertplace!
+Welcome to WWC Ecommerce!
 Our online marketplace offers a diverse range of products curated from around the world.
 From fashion and electronics to home decor and more, you'll find something for everyone here.
 Our platform is designed to provide a seamless shopping experience with a focus on quality, convenience, and customer satisfaction.

-#### Features
+Features

 - Featured Products in Homepage:
 Discover our handpicked selection of featured products directly on the homepage, showcasing the latest and most popular items.